coreyzhao/snakeGame/README.md

 # Python Snake Game

 A classic Snake Game implemented in Python.
 Navigate the snake to collect food, grow in length, and avoid collisions with the walls or yourself.
+This project demonstrates fundamental concepts in game development, including game loops, event handling, and simple graphics using the Pygame library.

 ## Features